-To use it we will place ourselves in one of the layers to which we want to add color, then we will open this window and we only have to move the options to our liking.
+To use it we will place ourselves on one of the layers to which we want to add color, then we will open this window and all that remains is to move the options to our liking.
 We do the same with all the layers to have a complete color illustration.
-This is a good tool, but a bit basic, in the next tool you can add colors more precisely.
+This is a good tool, but a bit basic, in the next tool you can add colors with more precision.

 • TONE CURVE

-It has the same functions of the previous tool, but more detailed.
-The constant is repeated, the left side is dark and the right side is light.
+It has the same functions as the previous tool, but more detailed.
+The constant repeats itself, the left side is that of light and the right side is that of darkness.

 The interface is as follows.
-As we can see, the output is on the left and the input is at the bottom, this means that the curve represents the shadows, midtones and highlights.
-By creating points on the curve and moving them to the left we will get shadows, and lights to the right.
-The center is the halftones.
+As we can see, the output is on the left and the input is at the bottom, this means that the curve represents shadows, midtones and highlights.
+By creating points on the curve and moving them to the left we will obtain shadows, and lights to the right.
+The center is the midtones.

-At each end of the curve there are two points, the first point is the brightness (top right), if we drag it down it will start to darken.
-The bottom left point is dark, if we drag it up it starts to lighten.
+At each end of the curve there are two points, the first point is the brightness (upper right), if we drag it down it will start to get darker.
+The point at the bottom left is the darkness, if we drag it up it begins to lighten.

-As for the RGB pull-down menu, it works the same as in the previous tool, with the only difference that the origin of the colors is changed, red, green and blue on top; below cyan, magenta and yellow.
+As for the RGB drop-down menu, it works the same as in the previous tool, with the only difference that the origin of the colors is changed, red, green and blue above; below cyan, magenta and yellow.